-Gross revenues and reimbursements for the fiscal years ended December 30, 2011, December 31, 2010 and January 1, 2010, respectively, were:
+Gross revenues and reimbursements for the fiscal years ended December 28, 2012, December 30, 2011 and December 31, 2010, respectively, were:

-Fiscal Years

-(In thousands) 2011 2010 2009

-Gross revenues Less: Subcontractor fees \$280,671 8,225 \$260,413 11,660 \$ 234,602 6,720

-Revenues 272,446 248,753 227,882

-Reimbursements: Out-of-pocket

-reimbursements Other outside 6,162 4,870 4,652

-direct expenses 19,617 22,023 17,516

-25,779 26,893 22,168

-Revenues before

-reimbursements \$246,667 \$221,860 \$205,714
+Fiscal Year 'S (In thousands) 2012 2011 2010 Gross revenues Less: Subcontractor fees \$298,818 6,165 \$ 280,671 8,225 \$260,413 11,660 Revenues 292,653 272,446 248,753 Reimbursements: Out-of-pocket reimbursements 6,426 6,162 4,870 Other outside direct expenses 19,665 19,617 22,023 26,091 25,779 26,893 Revenues before reimbursements \$266,562 \$246,667 \$221,860

 Significant management judgments and estimates must be made in connection with the revenues recognized in any accounting period.
-These judgments and estimates include an assessment of collectibility and, for fixed-price engagements, an estimate as to the total effort required to complete the project.
+These judgments and estimates include an assessment of collectability and, for fixed-price engagements, an estimate as to the total effort required to complete the project.
 If the Company made different judgments or utilized different estimates, the amount and timing of its revenue for any period could be materially different.

-All consulting contracts are subject to review by management, which requires a positive assessment of the collectibility of contract amounts.
+All consulting contracts are subject to review by management, which requires a positive assessment of the collectability of contract amounts.
 If, during the course of the contract, the Company determines that collection of revenue is not reasonably assured, it does not recognize the revenue until its collection becomes reasonably assured, which in those situations would generally be upon receipt of cash.
-The Company assesses collectibility based on a number of factors, including past transaction history with the client, as well as the credit-worthiness of the client.
+The Company assesses collectability based on a number of factors, including past transaction history with the client, as well as the credit-worthiness of the client.
 Losses on fixed-price contracts are recognized during the period in which the loss first becomes evident.
 Contract losses are determined to be the amount by which the estimated total costs of the contract exceeds the total fixed price of the contract.